-Benat's 17th-minute goal was enough to separate the two sides as Los Merengues crashed to their third defeat of the Liga season, leaving them trailing leaders Barcelona by eight points -- a lead that can grow to 11 if Barcelona can defeat Levante on Sunday.
+Benat's 17th-minute goal was enough to separate the two sides as los Merengues crashed to their third defeat of the Liga season, leaving them trailing leaders Barcelona by eight points.

 Casillas did, however, claim that there were a number of factors, including the standard of the officiating, that contributed to the result, with Karim Benzema having a seemingly-fair goal ruled out for offside.

 "Everything has an influence, such as fatigue, and the fact Betis were thrashed [in a recent 5-1 defeat] by Sevilla.
 Also, the referee did not make the right decision at times.

 "We must continue, work and be more united than ever.
 Next we play in the Copa del Rey and then Atletico."